Mau, Uttar Pradesh

 Mau, also now known as Maunath Bhanjan, is an industrial town and the headquarter of the Mau district.
 It is located in the eastern part of Uttar Pradesh, India.
-The town is known for its saree industry which is a traditional business and centuries old art of the people of this city; says, Pallavi Mishra.
+The town is known for its saree industry which is a traditional business and centuries old art of the people of this city.

 History

 From historical and archaeological point of views, Mau is one of the oldest places in the region.
 Ancient cultural and archaeological remains have been found at multiple places in the area giving enough evidence of long history of human habitat in the area.
 The known archaeological history of Mau is about 1500 years old, when the entire area was covered under thick dense forest.
 The nuts who used to live along Tamsa river, are considered to be the oldest inhabitants and the ruler of the area.